Vila Franca de Xira

 The town is mostly famous for its bull-running festivals in July and October.
-Bulls are raised in the salty marshlands of the Ribatejo, which is also a notable breeding ground for the magnificent Lusitano horse, esteemed for its quick reflexes and maneuverability.
+Bulls are raised in the salty marshlands of the Ribatejo, which is also a notable breeding ground for the Lusitano horse, esteemed for its quick reflexes and maneuverability.
 A number of brightly coloured Portuguese bullfighting costumes are on display in the ethnographic museum in the town's bullring, the Praça de Toiros (or Touros) Palha Blanco.

-Notably, the town was the stage for the eponymously named Vilafrancada in May of 1823.
+Notably, the town was the stage for the eponymous Vilafrancada in May of 1823.
 The Vilafrancada was an insurrection led by prince Miguel I of Portugal, son of King John VI of Portugal, which sought to reestablish an absolutist monarchy in Portugal.
-This came in response to the Portuguese Constitution of 1822 - the Kingdom's first constitution - which turned Portugal from an absolutist monarchy to a parlamentarian monarchy.
+This came in response to the Portuguese Constitution of 1822 - the Kingdom's first constitution - which turned Portugal from an absolutist monarchy to a parliamentarian monarchy.
 The Vilafrancada can be seen as a prelude to the Portuguese Civil War of 1828-34.

 In 1951, the town benefited from the completion of the Marechal Carmona Bridge.
 Located almost equidistantly between Lisbon and Santarém, The town provided an ideal place for a road bridge.
 The bridge was the first to cross the Tagus in the Lisbon region, and remained its only crossing until the inauguration of the 25 de Abril Bridge fifteen years later.
 As a result, Vilafranca experienced greater traffic and commercial opportunities during this period.

 Nearby, the town's Misericórdia church features striking 18th-century azulejos (glazed tiles).
 The town also has a Museum of Neo-Realism.